-Assessment: Coursework 1 (20%) Coursework 2 (10%) Coursework 3 (70%)
+Assessment: Coursework 1 (20%)

+Coursework 2 (10%)

+Coursework 3 (70%)

+Resit Assessment: Coursework reassessment instrument (100%)

-Assessment Description: Coursework 1 and 2 - 30% - Code Review and code submission.
+Assessment Description: Coursework 1 and 2 - Code Review and code submission.

 An important part of working in a software engineering organisation is code reviews.
 In this process engineers look at each other's code to spot bugs and ensure standards are being adhered to.
 You will submit a source file from your project to be reviews by another student and review another student's source file.
 You will be assessed both on your adherence to standards with your source code and the quality of your code review.